Links

 We cannot provide data such as {{suiteRunId}} because when recording, there is no suiteRunId.
 It's only accessible when the suite is running.
 You can insert this variable in normal test-edit mode on the BugBug web app UI for a case.

 Some of the built-in variables are now disabled with notification.
 BugBug cannot import data from these variables.
-You can use it in step edit on BugBug web app UI.
+You can use it in step edit on the BugBug web app UI.

 Currently, there is no way to use a custom js variable during test recording.
 We are working on providing such a feature, but for now, we can only use variables with values that are accessible before the test starts recording.
 You can use custom JS variables in step edit on BugBug web app as we suggest in our documentation.